LRT in

 90 km/h top speed

-4 double sliding/plug doors per side (1.3 m wide)
+4 double sliding/plug doors per side,

-Fare collection: Self service, barrier free, proof of payment
+Fare collection Self service, barrier free, proof of payment

-Fare integration: Single ride LRT tickets may be used to board a bus at a station
+Fare integration Single ride LRT tickets may be used to board a bus at a station

 C-Line

-20.8 km (approximately)
+Length 20.8 km (approximately)

-12
+Stations 12

-4 stations are shared with E-Line
+4 stations shared with E-Line

-3 stations are shared with D-, E-, F-, and H-Lines
+3 stations shared with D-, E-, F-, and H-Lines

-5 stations are shared with D-Line
+5 stations shared with D-Line

-Opening: April 5, 2002
+Opening April 5, 2002

 D-Line

-19 (4 downtown stations are on one-way streets)
+19 (4 downtown stations on one-way streets)

 5 stations are exclusive to this line